yuanshunning/pickit-docs/docs/documentation/region-of-interest/attach_the_roi_box_to_the_robot_base_for_picking_objects_from_a_big_bin.rst

 1. Perform robot camera calibration
 -----------------------------------

-For Pick-it to define where the ROI box is with to the robot base Pick-it needs to know where the camera is with respect to the robot.
+For Pickit to define where the ROI box is with to the robot base Pickit needs to know where the camera is with respect to the robot.
 To define this you should first perform `multi poses robot camera calibration <http://support.pickit3d.com/article/35-how-to-execute-robot-camera-calibration#multipose_mounted>`__.
 If calibration was already done, there is no need to do this again.